Water wave scattering by a surface-mounted rectangular anisotropic elastic plate

 \section{Scattering by an elastic plate}

-The solution to the coupled fluid-plate system of equations \eqref{coupled_bvp} is obtained by expanding in the modes of vibration of the plate.
+The solution to the coupled fluid-plate system of equations \eqref{coupled_bvp} is obtained by expanding in the dry modes of vibration of the plate, following the theory of \citet{newman1994wave}.
 That is, the total potential is taken to be a superposition of the incident potential, the diffraction potential plus a weighted sum of the radiation potentials

 where the coefficients $c_j$ are unknown.
 By the kinematic condition \eqref{plate_kinematic_fd}, the deformation of the plate is of the form

 The dynamic condition \eqref{coupled_plate_dynamic_fd}, when multiplied by $\w_m^*$ and integrated over the plate, then yields